Skip to main content

 Applying

-Download Form A on the tribunal website.
+Download the application form on the tribunal website.
+It's called Form A.

-If you rent from a letting agency, write the landlord's details in section 6 and the letting agency's details in section 7.
+If you rent from a letting agency, you can also write the letting agent’s details in section 7.

 If you need more help